-Did this financial product have a sustainable investment objective?
-Yes × No in in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy • chara while susta economic activities that do not qualify as environmentally sustainable under the EU Taxonomy nade sustainable investments h a social objective:% omoted E/S characteristics, but did not e any sustainable investments any environmental or social objective and that the investee companies follow good governance practices.
+Yes • × No in in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy × char while susta economic activities that do not qualify as environmentally sustainable under the EU Taxonomy nade sustainable investments h a social objective:% omoted E/S characteristics, but did not e any sustainable investments significantly harm any environmental or social objective and that the investee companies follow good governance practices.

-The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm establishing a list of environmentally sustainable economic activities.
-That Regulation
+The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not economic activities.
+That Regulation does not lay down a list of socially sustainable economic activities.
+Sustainable investments with an environmental objective might be aligned with the environmentally sustainable